DePayFi/widgets/README.md

 ### Client Side Callbacks

 > [!CAUTION]
 > Client-side callbacks and client-side flow management are not recommended.
 Payment flows can involve device handovers (e.g., desktop to mobile) or app-to-app transitions on mobile, which break client-side control.
 In case of failed transactions, the widget provides a built-in way for users to retry their payments, so you don’t need to implement this functionality yourself.
-For this reason, the widget does not provide client-side callbacks for flow handling.
+For this reason, relying solely on client-side callbacks for flow handling is not recommended.
 Instead, you can manage and control the user flow through [managed integrations](https://depay.com/docs/payments/integrate/widget).

 Despite the previous warning, the widget still offers the following callbacks: